BaiRuic/ZoteroCopilot/README.md

 > **What this means for you:**
 > - ✅ All features remain the same
 > - ✅ Your data and settings are preserved
-> - ✅ Continued development and support under the new name
 > - 🌐 **Official website**: [www.bibgenie.com](https://www.bibgenie.com)
 >
 > Please visit our [new repository](https://github.com/BaiRuic/BibGenie) for the latest updates and releases.
 Thank you for your understanding and continued support! 🙏